agorakit/agorakit/readme.md

 The install will be available to localhost:8000

 Create a first user account.
-Set the admin field to 1 in phpmyadmin for this user in the Users table (this is a temporary solution).
-This user will be able to create groups at [yourinstall]/groups/create and also edit the homepage intro text.
+In some future release, the first created user will be admin.

 If you don't know how all this works, don't setup a production server around this tool without first digging laravel docs.